-You can assign point levels for these score sections: Demographic Score, Behavioral Score, and BANT Score.
+The next step to launch a scoring model is to assign point levels and values to each category.
+You can assign point levels for these score sections: Demographic score, Behavioral score, and BANT Score.

-Use Demographic Score for contact scoring based on demographic information such as job title, industry, favorite color, or annual revenue.
+Use Demographic score for contact information such as job title, location, or annual revenue.

-Next, a Point level, Point value, and Criteria is added:
+Next, add Point level, Point value, and Criteria:

 - Point value: Assign 10 points

-If the value in contacts' Favorites database field meets one of the criteria, then the contact is assigned the specified points.
-In this case, each contact receives 10 points if their favorite color is 'Red' or 'Blue'.
+If the value in contacts' Job title database field meets one of the criteria, then the contact is assigned the specified points.
+In this case, each contact receives 10 points if their job title includes the keywords 'Senior' or 'Director'.

-When the Scoring model is saved, Acoustic Campaign only scores updated and new contacts in the database.
-Therefore, to retroactively calculate all the contacts in your database based on the current Scoring model, click the Recalculate Scores link at the top of the Scoring page.
+When the scoring model is saved, it only scores updated and new contacts in the database.
+To retroactively calculate all the contacts in your database based on the current scoring model, click the Recalculate scores link at the top of the Scoring page.

 Behavioral activity scoring events

-Measure the interest level that a contact has with your brand by better understanding your lead.
-Recency Scoring gauges how recent a contact interacted with your brand.
+Measure the interest level that a contact has with your brand to better understand your lead.

 - The more recent a contact engages with your brand, the more points you can choose to assign in your scoring model.

-- Create recency scoring rules - Although recency scores are set up separately from behavioral activity scores, a mix of recency and activity scores can be used in any order.
+- Although recency scores are set up separately from behavioral activity scores, you can use a mix of recency and activity scores in any order.
 Scoring supports unlimited time frames.

-To create scoring for a web form, the web form must be published and is not an opt-out web form.
+To create scoring for a web form, make sure the web form is published and is not an opt-out web form.

-As a marketer, you want to reduce a contact's score over time, based on some of their behaviors, so you can create robust scoring models to identify the right leads to drive accurate nurture campaigns.
+As a marketer, you want to reduce a contact's score over time, based on some of their behaviors to improve the targeting of your email campaigns.

-In the example below, you assigned different point levels to contacts who visited a Web page for cruise vacations in the last 30, 31-60 days, and more than 61 days.
+In the example below, you assigned different point levels to contacts who visited a website in the last 30, 31-60 days, and more than 61 days.
 The expected results are:

-- Contacts who visited the Web page in the last 30 days are assigned 50 points.
+- Contacts who visited the website in the last 30 days are assigned 50 points.

-- Contacts who visited the Web page after 31 days were assigned fewer points (15 points or 5 points).
+- Contacts who visited the website after 31 days were assigned fewer points (15 points or 5 points).
 Their interest in the cruise is not as strong as those who recently visited the page.

-A contact submits a webform, and that is scored, then the contact is redirected to a tracked URL.
+A contact submits a web form (scored), which redirects them to a tracked URL.

-Acoustic Campaign scores the contact twice – one time for submitting the web form and again for visiting the tracked web page.
+The contact is scored twice – one time for submitting the web form and again for visiting the tracked web page.

-Set up your scoring rule as 'Submitted a form' OR 'Visited a Web page' to keep this from happening.
+Set up your scoring rule as 'Submitted a form' OR 'Visited a Web page' to ensure your model calculates an accurate score.

 About frequency scoring

-Frequency Scoring is a new Behavioral Score that measures the number of times a contact performs an event over a specified time.
+Frequency scoring measures the number of times a contact performs an event over a specified time.
 It helps answer the questions "How often did my contacts engage with my brand?" and "Are my contacts highly engaged?"

 As a marketer, you want to discover how often contacts open your emails.

-In your Scoring Model you create the following Frequency Rule: Assign 2 points when a contact opens an Email at least 5 times in the last 7 days.:
+Assign 2 points when a contact opens an Email at least 5 times in the last 30 days.

 Note: You can only add one behavior type and one time frame per Frequency Scoring rule.